 Digitization of our society is happening at an increasing pace.
 Currently organizations are receiving a variety of requests from different parties to report on how they control their IT and their digital products and services, varying from clients and suppliers to supervisory entities and other stakeholders, each with their own specific requirements.
 Looking ahead, NOREA anticipate a steep increase in legislation and regulations coming into force on an international (i.e. EU) and national level regarding digital products and services and IT in general.
-A common denominator in all these legislations and regulations is that they require organizations to report on the (digital) resilience of their digital products and services, and an organization as a whole.
-Furthermore, the sustainability of an organization as being part of our society is becoming more of interest.
+A common denominator in all these legislations and regulations is that they require organizations to report on the (digital) resilience of their digital products and services, and the organization as a whole.
+Furthermore, the sustainability of organizations as being part of our society is becoming more of interest.
 Responding to this multitude of reporting requirements places a significant administrative burden on organizations, which is likely to increase even further in the coming years.

 Given that there is a common denominator in most, if not all of these reports (i.e. they tend to look at a limited number of digital resilience topics), we believe there is value in adopting a standardized framework for reporting on topics that are most common under these requirements.
-NOREA, the professional association of chartered IT auditors in the Netherlands has therefore taken the initiative to develop a practical guidance for reporting on the management of IT that can be drafted by organizations.
-The ultimate objective of this reporting initiative is to develop disclosure criteria for organizations regarding governance, risk and compliance of their IT-related material topics.
-Currently there are no legal requirements regarding the content of such reports on the management of IT.
-This standard aims to provide a coherent set of disclosures supported by reporting requirements that ensure a consistent reporting on the management of IT for a wide range of stakeholders and apply a reference to identify and report points of improvement within the context of the IT of the organization.
+NOREA, the professional association of chartered IT auditors in the Netherlands has therefore taken the initiative to develop practical guidance for reporting on the governance of IT that can be drafted by organizations.
+This initiative will be transferred to ECP, the Platform for Information Society in the Netherlands (see ECP.nl), to maintain and develop further in a broader setup.
+The ultimate objective of this reporting initiative is to serve as international standard for reporting on governance of IT (hence the name International Digital Reporting Standards) by developing disclosure criteria for organizations regarding governance, risk and compliance of their IT-related material topics.
+Currently there are no legal requirements regarding the content of such reports on the governance of IT.
+This standard aims to provide a coherent set of disclosures supported by reporting requirements that ensure consistent reporting on the governance of IT for a wide range of stakeholders and apply a reference to identify and report points of improvement within the context of the IT of the organization.

-The content of such report on the management of IT focuses on the measures taken to ensure that an organization has organized its IT in such a controlled manner that it contributes to its strategic goals.
+The content of such report on the governance of IT focuses on the measures taken to ensure that an organization has organized its IT in such a controlled manner that it contributes to its strategic goals.
 This reporting initiative covers the following topics:

 - Digital Innovation and Transformation;

-- Data Governance & Ethics;
+- Data & Al;

-- Outsourcing;
+- Third Party Management;

 - Cybersecurity;

 - IT Continuity Management;

 - Privacy.

 This reporting standard pays specific attention to elements that are crucial for an organization and its stakeholders including customers, suppliers, employees and other workers, regulators, investors and society.
-A report on the management of IT should also look at developments in the near future as well as how an organization plans to respond to these.
-The report on the management of IT therefore covers the past year as well as the current year.
+A report on the governance of IT should also look forward in time at developments in the near future as well as how an organization plans to respond to these.
+The report on the governance of IT therefore covers the past year as well as the current year.